 Pork Carnitas.
 Mexican and Tex Mex foods have always been favorites with my family.
 Tacos made from crispy, tender pork filling in double soft corn tortillas topped with pico de gallo and sour cream are just heaven in my book.
 My Pork Carnitas are a succulent filling that also works in enchiladas and burritos and on my Ultimate Nachos.

 The traditional way of braising pork in oil and/or lard isn’t the healthiest for those who are watching their weight.
 My version of pork carnitas, made with thick marbled boneless pork end pieces, fat free chicken broth/stock, orange juice, onions, and seasonings, is a bit healthier.

 You can also use a whole boneless pork shoulder which will increase the cooking time, but will be just as tasty!
 Other pork cuts will work if they are well-marbled.
 The fat will break down and soften the pork while it cooks.

 Start by seasoning your pork with salt and pepper.
-Sear the pork over medium heat in canola oil until browned on both sides.
+Sear the pork over medium heat in vegetable oil until browned on both sides.

 Remove the browned pork from the pan.
 Slice some onion.